How Can Blockchain Keep Medical Records Secure?

 - Poor User Experience – Badly designed user interfaces and poor workflows have led to a deep sense of frustration among doctors.
 Whereas with a paper form, doctors could quickly jump to any relevant section, with a computerized form they are often forced to waste valuable time trying to skip through pages until they get to the one they want.

 - Data Entry is often time-consuming – A large numbers of doctors find data entry very laborious.
-This is one of the main negatives doctors site when asked about their experience using EMRs.
+This is one of the main negatives doctors cite when asked about their experience using EMRs.

 - A universal solution for individual problems – Doctors also dislike EMRs because they often lack the necessary information or pages to input important data.
 In the past, doctors could simply include a note or fax a report to the relevant department in a matter of seconds.